UW-SASWE/sDRIPS/docs/Model/ConceptualModel.md

 # Conceptual Model of sDRIPS
 **sDRIPS** is a cloud-based, open-source irrigation advisory system designed to optimize surface water use by integrating Earth observation datasets and numerical weather models.
 It leverages publicly available data from multiple sources, including:

-1. **Landsat** and **Sentinel-1** satellites for surface monitoring
+1. **Landsat** and **Sentinel-1** satellites for surface monitoring.
-2. **Global Forecast System (GFS)** for meteorological forecasts
+2. **Global Forecast System (GFS)** for meteorological forecasts.
 3. **Global Precipitation Measurement (GPM)** – IMERG for precipitation estimates.

 At its core, sDRIPS estimates evapotranspiration (ET) using two models:

-1. **Penman–Monteith** <a href="https://www.fao.org/4/x0490e/x0490e00.htm" target="_blank">(Allen et al., 1998)</a> method – used as a proxy for potential crop water demand under optimal (non-stressed) conditions.
+1. **Penman–Monteith** <a href="https://www.fao.org/4/x0490e/x0490e00.htm" target="_blank">(Allen et al., 1998)</a> method – used as a proxy of potential crop water demand under optimal (non-stressed) conditions.

 2. **Surface Energy Balance Algorithm for Land (SEBAL)** <a href="https://doi.org/10.1016/S0022-1694(98)00253-4" target="_blank">(Bastiaanssen et al., 1998)</a> – used to estimate actual ET under prevailing field conditions.

 By comparing these two ET estimates, sDRIPS quantifies the gap between water needed by crops and water actually supplied.
-This information is then combined with - nowcast and forecast precipitation data and estimated percolation losses to calculate the net irrigation requirement.
+This information is then combined with nowcast and forecast precipitation data as well as estimated percolation losses to calculate the net irrigation requirement.

 sDRIPS applies both energy balance and water balance principles to generate actionable irrigation advisories at multiple spatial scales — from individual farms to large irrigation command areas.